Oabilemoroka/Customer-Churn-Analysis/README.md

 - Analyze customer demographics, account details, and service usage to understand churn patterns.
 - Build and evaluate predictive models that can identify customers likely to churn.
 - Provide actionable insights and recommendations to improve customer retention rates.

-##  Dataset Description
-The dataset contains customer data from a telecommunications company.
 Key columns include:

 | Feature Category | Description |